Saudi Vision 2030: Projects and initiatives

-The PIF organizes an annual investment forum, the Future Investment Initiative, in Riyadh.
+The Public Investment Fund organizes an annual investment forum, the Future Investment Initiative, in Riyadh.
 However, amid the rising controversy and escalating tensions due to the Kingdom's alleged involvement in Jamal Khashoggi's murder, many international companies have backed out of the conference.
-Google Cloud, KKR & Co.
-L.P., Ford Motor, JPMorgan Chase, BlackRock, Uber, and The Blackstone Group all withdrew their CEO/chairmen's names from the summit that was held on 23 October 2018.
+Google Cloud, KKR, Ford Motor, JPMorgan Chase, BlackRock, Uber and Blackstone all withdrew their CEO/chairmen's names from the summit that was held on 23 October 2018.
 Major media houses including CNN, Bloomberg, CNBC, the New York Times, Fox Business Network, the Financial Times, the Los Angeles Times, and Huffington Post also withdrew as partners.

 National Transformation Program

 On 7 June 2016, the Council of Ministers approved the National Transformation Program which set out the goals and targets to be achieved by 2020.
 It is the first of three 5-year phases.
 Each phase will contribute towards achieving a number of goals and targets that put the Kingdom on track to reach the ultimate goals of Vision 2030.
 In addition, to assist the Kingdom in financing the projects to be developed and facilitate the process of achieving goals and targets, Crown Prince Mohammad bin Salman announced in January 2016 that an IPO of Saudi Aramco would take place.
 However, only 5% of the company will be made public.

 In March 2019, Aramco released its financial statements, disclosing a net income of $111.1 billion in 2018.
 In June 2019, the Financial Times reported that Aramco is striving to separate its association with the Ministry of Investment, ahead of its potential listing.
 The company had been paying Ministry-related expenses, according to unnamed sources.
 The report revealed that Khalid Al-Falih had been using the company's revenues for his expenses, either directly relevant to Aramco or otherwise diplomatic.
 However, Falih's ally stated that his policies have brought in greater revenues for the firm.

 The two massive tourism projects along the Red Sea planned by the Saudi government were to be run under the directorship of Richard Branson.
 On 11 October 2018, Branson stated that he is suspending his advisory role for the two projects amidst the Jamal Khashoggi murder.
 Branson also suspended talks with the Saudi government about investment in Virgin Galactic.
 He said he had "high hopes for the current government in the Kingdom and its leader Crown Prince Mohammed bin Salman…the disappearance of journalist Jamal Khashoggi, if proved true, would clearly change the ability of any of us in the West to do business with the Saudi Government."